-Like most homeowners, we feel that the more maintenance-free something can be, the better.
+One of the more challenging decisions to make when building a deck is installing wood or composite.
+Like most homeowners, we feel that the more maintenance free decking something can be, the better.
 But does that mean a maintenance-free deck like Trex is the right choice for everyone?
-Because who wouldn’t miss sanding railing balusters, replacing rotting boards, fixing sticking up nails, and restaining their entire wood deck every one to two years?
+Because who wouldn’t miss sanding railing balusters, replacing rotting boards, fixing sticking up nails, and restraining their entire wood deck every one to two years?

 But in all seriousness, if you plan on selling your home and moving in the future, is it worth the extra investment?